apocalyptech/bl3-cli-saveedit/README.md

 # TODO

 - Add in Jetbeast vehicle unlocks
+- DLC3 added two weapon trinkets which are technically redeemable in-game, but which get stripped from the profile on load.
+If those ever get fixed, we'll want to add them in here.
+(There's also an obviously-unfinished weapon skin which does the same thing, FWIW.)
 - Would anyone appreciate an option to *delete* Fabricators?
 Hm.
 - If we fail to read a savefile or profile, might be nice to *actually* check if it's the other of profile-or-savefile, and give a more helpful message in